 Other issues that can cause hallucinations to include alcohol, drug abuse, and epilepsy.

 For you to notice that an elderly person is actually hallucinating, it will have to be severe to a certain extent.
-One indicator of hallucination is the behaviour of an elderly person changes.
+One indicator of hallucination is the behavior of an elderly person changes.
 You can get a bit more anxious and irritable than usual.
 They can also seem to be more forgetful and confused more than usual.

 This is aside from signs like smelling, hearing, or seeing things that are not there to start with.
 When an elderly person is hallucinating, they can sense that there is something totally wrong and because of this, they may start isolating themselves because of the shame and embarrassment that is usually associated with such things.